White House pushes uncertain bid to revive health care bill

 An outline of a deal has been crafted by Rep. Mark Meadows of North Carolina, who heads the hard-line Freedom Caucus, and New Jersey Rep. Tom MacArthur, a Tuesday Group leader.
 Vice President Mike Pence also played a role in shaping that plan, Republicans say.

-The plan would deliver a win to moderates by amending the GOP bill to restore Obama’s requirement that insurers cover specified services like maternity care.
+It would deliver a win to moderates by amending the GOP bill to restore Obama’s requirement that insurers cover specified services like maternity care.
 But in a bid for conservative support, states would be allowed to obtain federal waivers to abandon that obligation.

-In addition, states could obtain waivers to an Obama prohibition against insurers charging sick people higher premiums than customers who are healthy.
-To get those waivers, states would need to have high-risk pools — government-backed insurance for the most seriously ill people, a mechanism that critics say has often failed for lack of sufficient financing.
+In addition, states could obtain waivers to an Obama prohibition against insurers charging sick customers higher premiums than consumers who are healthy — a change critics argue would make insurance unaffordable for many.
+To get those waivers, states would need to have high-risk pools — government-backed insurance for the most seriously ill people, a mechanism that has often failed for lack of sufficient financing.

 “It looks to me like we’re headed in the right direction,” Rep. Dave Brat, R-Va., a Freedom Caucus member, said Thursday.
 He said that assuming the outline is translated into legislative text he backs and is added to the health care bill, he would now support the legislation and believes most of Freedom Caucus’ three dozen members would also back it.

 The Tuesday Group has roughly 50 members.
-But they don’t necessarily vote as a bloc, and it is unclear how many colleagues MacArthur would bring with him to such an agreement.
+They don’t necessarily vote as a bloc, and it is unclear how many colleagues MacArthur would bring with him to such an agreement.

 The White House is anxious to pass legislation quickly, partly because Trump will likely hit his 100th day in office without a having signed a major piece of legislation.

-The White House is eager to cap the stretch with a significant achievement that could give the president a burst of momentum.
+In an interview Thursday with The Associated Press, budget chief Mick Mulvaney said he was surprised at “the toxicity levels” that have divided the GOP over health care and hoped lawmakers’ two-week break would prove “healing.”

 But House GOP leaders face the same problem that’s plagued them for seven years of trying to concoct a plan for repealing Obama’s 2010 law: The party’s conservatives and moderates are at odds over how to do it.
 With Democrats solidly opposed, Republicans can lose no more than 21 House votes to prevail, and Ryan short-circuited a planned vote last month because more than that would have defected.